Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Spawn Tanks on non-finale maps periodically.
 			// Note: The timer starts after "Regular Delay" is up.
 			// Note: Leave this off if you want a generic spawn rate for Tanks or if you have a Multi-Tanks plugin installed.
-			// Note: This will not work unless "Regular Mode" is set to 1.
+			// Note: This will not work unless "Regular Mode" is set to "1".
 			// --
 			// 0: OFF
 			// 1: ON
 			"Regular Wave"				"0"

 			// Allow this many Tanks on finale maps to spawn regardless of the current wave.
-			// Note: This is checked after "Finale Waves" as the overall limit.
+			// Note: This is checked instead of "Finale Waves" if set to anything greater than 0.
 			// --
 			// Minimum: 0
 			// Maximum: 32